-A. Short-Term Debt: The District may issue fixed-rate and/or variable rate short-term debt, which may include tax and revenue anticipation notes ("TRANs"), when such instruments allow the District to meet its cash flow requirements.
+A. Short-Term Debt: The District may issue various types of fixed-rate and/or variable rate shortterm debt for various purposes.
+Tax and revenue anticipation notes ("TRANs") can be issued when such instruments enable the District to meet its cash flow requirements.
 However, the District's general objective is to manage its cash position in a manner so that internally generated cash flow is sufficient to meet expenditures.
-The District may also issue commercial paper in the context of funding shorter-term acquisitions, such as equipment, or interim funding for capital costs that will ultimately be replaced with longer-term COPs.
-The District may also participate in an annual pooled financing of delinquent property taxes to the extent that the Chief Financial Officer determines such financing produces significant benefit to the District.
-The District may also issue bond anticipation notes ("BANs") to provide interim financing for bond projects that will ultimately be paid from general obligation bonds.
+In addition, commercial paper may be issued to fund shorter-term acquisitions, such as equipment, or as interim funding for capital costs that will ultimately be replaced with longer-term COPs.
+Bond anticipation notes ("BANs") may be issued to provide interim financing for projects that will ultimately be paid from general obligation bond proceeds.
+The District may also participate in an annual pooled financing of delinquent property taxes to the extent that the Chief Financial Officer determines such financing produces sufficient benefit to the District.

-- B. Long-Term General Obligation Bonds: GO Bonds may be issued under Article XIII A of the State Constitution, either under Section 1(b)(2) which requires at least a two-thirds majority or Section 1(b)(3) ("Proposition 39") which requires approval by at least 55% of voters, subject to additional restrictions.
+- B. Long-Term General Obligation Bonds: GO Bonds may be issued under Article XIII A of the State Constitution pursuant to voter approved propositions, either under Section 1(b)(2) which requires approval by at least two-thirds of voters or Section 1(b)(3) ("Proposition 39") which requires approval by at least 55% of voters, subject to additional restrictions.
 Voter-approved general obligation bonds typically provide the lowest cost of borrowing and do not impact the District's General Fund.
-General obligation bond debt, to the extent authorized for the District, requires either two-thirds approval of the voters (in the case of traditional general obligation bonds) or 55% approval of the voters (in the case of general obligation bonds issued pursuant to Proposition 39).
-In recognition of the difficulty in achieving the required voter approval to issue general obligation bonds, such bonds will be generally limited to facilities and projects that provide wide public benefit and for which broad public support has been generated.
-GO debt will not be used to fund District operations. - C. Lease Financing: Lease obligations, including COPs, lease revenue bonds ("LRBs") and other lease-purchase financings are a routine and appropriate means of financing capital facilities, including equipment.
+In recognition of the difficulty in achieving the required voter approval to issue general obligation bonds, such bonds will be generally limited to school facilities and projects that provide wide public benefit and for which broad public support has been generated.
+GO debt cannot be used to fund District operations. - C. Lease Financing: Lease obligations, including COPs, lease revenue bonds ("LRBs") and other lease-purchase financings, are a routine and appropriate means of financing capital facilities, including equipment.
 Lease obligations also have the greatest impact on budget flexibility.
 Therefore, efforts will be made to fund capital equipment with pay-as-you-go financing where feasible, and only the highest priority equipment purchases will be funded with lease obligations.
 In particular, lease financing for facilities is appropriate when there is insufficient time to obtain voter approval or in instances where obtaining voter approval is not feasible.
 If and when voter-approved GO Bond proceeds are available, the District may use such proceeds to refinance such lease financing.
 The District may issue COPs or LRBs in variable rate mode as provided for in Section 3.08A hereof.
-The District may use "asset transfer" COPs or LRBs to finance emergency capital needs in accordance with this Debt Policy.
-Additionally, asset transfer COPs may be used if significant savings in financing costs can be generated compared to other financing alternatives.
+Asset transfer COPs or LRBs may be used if significant savings in financing costs can be generated compared to other financing alternatives.